-From the very beginning of our paper we have outline an approach of multivariate statistical analysis, that contemplates entirely the dependence structure, keeping individual variable properties isolated for optional concern.
-The approach is based on multivariate distribution function named copula, and we have provided a quick survey of definitions, properties, relation to dependence measures and a special class of copulas in order to interest any researcher in seeking new applications for this promising tool.
-As the copula functions are parametric families, an ordinary nonlinear least-squares fit can be applied for estimation, though we have described here other two methods, nonparametric and semi-parametric maximum likelihood, that dispose of rationality in computation.
-Also, an application to a position dynamics of GPS permanent station MOPI drew our attention to some pitfalls of a particular copula and method selection, more specifically the impact of tail dependencies in data.
-As a highlight of this all, we have improved the copula model with linear convex combination of different pairs of copulas.
+We have outlined an approach of multivariate statistical analysis that contemplates solely the dependence structure, keeping individual variable properties isolated for optional concern.
+It is based on multivariate distribution function named copula, and we have provided a quick survey of definitions, properties, relation to dependence measures and a special class of copulas in order to interest any researcher in seeking new applications for this promising tool.
+As the copula functions are parametric families, an ordinary nonlinear least-squares fit can be used for estimation, however the other two methods can be used that dispose of rationality in computation.
+An application to a position dynamics of GPS permanent station drew our attention to some pitfalls of a particular copula and method selection, more specifically the impact of tail dependencies in data.
+Finally, we have improved the copula model with linear convex combination of different pairs of copulas.